valeporpo/csv-from-html/README.md

 - ```fileName```: the name of the file without extension (default is 'myFile')
 - ```callbacks```: an array of objects each containig two attributes: selector and callback.
-             Each callback is applied to the contents of each cell of the csv file that matches the selector.
+             Each callback is applied to the content of the cells matching the selector.
-             Callbacks are executed in the order in which the objects containing them are arranged in the array: first the callback of the object in position 0, then the callback of the object in position 1, and so on.
+             Callbacks are executed in the order in which their object are arranged in the array: first the callback of the object in position 0, then the callback of the object in position 1, and so on.
 - ```colsDelimiter```: the column delimiter of the csv file (default is ';')

-> [!TIP]
 > When you create the CsvFromHtml object, neither the "row" elements nor the "cell" elements nor the trigger element need to exist in the DOM.
-> Using event delegation, it will capture the click on the first element in the DOM Tree that currently matches thetriggerSelector
+> Using event delegation, it will capture the click on the first element in the DOM Tree that currently matches the triggerSelector
 > and create the csv file using the elements that currently matches the rowSelector and cellSelector.

 ## Example